 Horse racing is a lot more complex than simply backing the highest-rated horse to win a race.
 The first thing to understand about horse racing is horses improve and regress throughout their careers.

 A horse must learn how to race, while trainers need to work out what tactics suit the horse best, such as being a front runner or needing to be held up for a late run.
 Horses also get fitter and stronger as they approach their peak age, which isn’t the same for all horses.
-Of course, once a horse has gone past its peak its performances may start to regress.
+Of course, once a horse has gone past its peak its performance may start to regress.

-This means horse racing ratings are always fluid and you always need to think why a horse may be capable of being better than its currently shown or when it may no longer be able to match its peak performances.
+This means horse racing ratings are always fluid and you always need to think about why a horse may be capable of being better than its currently shown or when it may no longer be able to match its peak performances.

 Horseracing tracks in the UK are also very different from each other.
-While one horse may be able to bully other horses on flat tracks such as Aintree or Newbury, it may not be man enough to master the undulations of Cheltenham and the climb up the famous Cheltenham hill to the winning post.
+While one horse may be able to bully other horses on flat tracks such as Aintree or Newbury, it may not be man enough to master the undulations of Cheltenham and climb up the famous Cheltenham hill to the winning post.

 So, while some people will always claim that horse racing is fixed, it is the complexities of racing that make betting on horse racing an exciting puzzle to solve.
 Let’s face it, if the best horse won every race there would be no bookmakers.